Dechathorn-in/A-Way-Home/README.md

 # A-Way-Home Unity File
-The file is too big for commit to the git.
+Due to The file is too big for commit to the git please download project file from the link below instead.
 <br>Installation for preparing import A Way Home project to the unity
 <br>Download unity package here: https://o365cmu-my.sharepoint.com/:u:/g/personal/dechathorn_in_cmu_ac_th/ER7KK9yvvNpIjyLnk8Vx_-UBn1Z8H4ZPDAIK7KuL9mjSwQ?e=amaX7S
 <br>This file contains all the asset, model, texture, etc in game.